mtquadros/mtquadros.github.io/README.md

 # Distributed Group System
-The goal of this project is build a module that implements a group of hosts in the same LAN (Local Area Network) that provide an API for programming distributed applications with crash fault tolerance.
+The goal of this project is to build a module that implements a group of hosts in the same LAN (Local Area Network) that provide an API for programming distributed applications with crash fault tolerance.

 ## About the code
+The code is in C++ language.
-The code is unlicensed and it is in a private repository, and available just for job interviews of the owner.
+The code is private and available just for job interviews of the owner.

 ## About demonstrations
-I will try to maintain this page updated with the new features
+I will try to maintain this page updated with the new features and try to show some screens demonstrations.

 ## Notes: Some features until the moment,
 1. Any host in same local network can join the distributed group of hosts;